 As an alternative to the simple lexical projections of dictionary elements and their refinements based on contextual polarity, we looked into a supervised learning approach; see Malo et al. (2014).
 They investigate how semantic orientations can be detected in financial and economic news by looking at the overall sentence structure.
 To this end, they established a human-annotated finance phrase-bank, which enhances a basic financial lexicon by incorporating contextual semantic orientations in financial and economic news texts.
-On this training data set we train a score-based linear discrete response model of the form $s(X) = \beta^{\top} X$, where $\beta \in \mathbb{R}^p$ is a parameter vector and has possibly a large dimension p.
-After comparing various classification loss functions and penalties, we estimate the prediction model based on the hinge loss and the L_1 penalty.
+On this training data set we train a score-based linear discrete response model of the form $s(X) = \beta^{\top} X$ , where $\beta \in \mathbb{R}^p$ is a parameter vector and has possibly a large dimension p.
+After comparing various classification loss functions and penalties, we estimate the prediction model based on the hinge loss and the $L_1$ penalty.

 The mean accuracy of the SM sentence-level method (with oversampling) is 80%, whereas the one based on the LM lexical projection achieves only an accuracy of 64%.
 A deeper analysis through the confusion matrix, which we report in Table 1, reveals that LM more often produces false negatives (type 2 error) and false positives (type 1 error) than the SM method does.
-For the case of True = -1, we calculate the false positive rates of SM and LM as 0.21 (the ratio of 289+254 to 2535) and 0.58 (the ratio of 289+12 to 514), respectively.
-The false negative rate of SM and LM are, respectively, 0.09 (the ratio of 96+105 to 2184) and 0.59 (the ratio of 200+111 to 524).
-Obviously, the SM with oversampling achieves higher precision (equivalent to 1-type 2 error) and higher recall (equivalent to 1-type 1 error).
+For the case of True = -1, we calculate the false negative rates of SM and LM as 0.21 (the ratio of 289+254 to 2535) and 0.58 (the ratio of 289+12 to 514), respectively.
+The false positive rate of SM and LM are, respectively, 0.09 (the ratio of 96+105 to 2193) and 0.59 (the ratio of 200+111 to 524).
+Obviously, the SM with oversampling achieves higher precision (equivalent to 1-type 1 error) and higher recall (equivalent to 1-type 2 error).
 In sum, SM is better at returning more relevant results (recall), and more relevant results than the irrelevant ones (precision).

-From training, we obtain a huge vector $\hat{\beta}$ with dimension $p \approx 43500$ which enters the score $s(X) = \hat{\beta}^{\top} X$.
-To predict sentiment, $\hat{\beta}$ is applied to the NASDAQ article database.
-Each document is split up into its sentences and the corresponding score is calculated, yielding a predictor for the polarity, which then leads to analogues of (9) and (10), and finally (1); see the appendix for more details.
-As a result we obtain the bullishness $B{i,t}$ for each document, company and day of our sample period.
+From training, we obtain a huge vector $\hat{\beta}$ with dimension $p \approx 43500$ which enters the score $s(X) = \hat{\beta}^{\top} X$ .
+To predict tone, $\hat{\beta}$ is applied to the NASDAQ article database.
+Each document is split up into its sentences and the corresponding score is calculated, yielding a predictor for the polarity, which then leads to analogues of (8) and (9), and finally (1); see the Appendix A.2.2 for more details.
+In doing so, we follow the same principles for multiple-firm references, multiple-article per firm citations, and firm reticence as detailed toward the end of Section 2.1.
+As a result, we obtain the bullishness $B{i,t}$ for each document, company, and day of our sample period.